 Does marijuana actually treat cancer?
 Is it the most promising safe substance in the future of pain medication?
 Well, the answers to these questions and many more are still unclear as they were decades ago.
 The only thing we know is that cannabis products have been legalized in more countries than before and that the industry is now worth billions of dollars.
 Those for and against the use of cannabis and its products are nearly matched, with each side presenting evidence to support their claims.
 The result is these myths and facts about the centuries-old herb.

 Is Marijuana Addictive?

 The research on the number of users that actually become clinically dependent on marijuana is grey because there is an argument that most of the addicts never seek help in the first place.
 Existing research shows that it is possible to get dependent on marijuana though and that at least 9% of heavy users get addicted at one point.
-So if you thought that all marijuana users can just quit at any point, then you were wrong.
-However, 9% as an addiction rate is way lower than that of cocaine and heroin, which run in at 15 and 24% respectively.

 A Harmless Natural Herb

 This largely depends on where you get your pot from.
 Marijuana in its natural form only has one potent substance named THC, although it also contains cannabidiol which is less potent.
 These are substances known in marijuana that hasn’t been adulterated by the sellers, though.
 Some black-market dealers have been known to add dangerous substances such as cocaine or even formaldehyde to make their pot stronger.
 In its natural form, cannabis is not associated with any dangerous chemicals.
 Most farmers also prefer lab-altered strains of cannabis that have a high content of either THC, CBD, or both, depending on what their clientele prefers, so whatever you get may not be the natural plant thinly depends on rain as many put it.

 Does It Cause Or Cure Cancer?